-The Pacific Games are multi-sport events that are considered to be the mini olympics for countries in the Pacific Ocean.
+The Pacific Games are multi-sport events that are considered to be the mini Olympics for countries in the Pacific Ocean.
 They are held every four years, and the first meeting in 1963 took place in Fiji.
-This year, The 2015 games will be held from July 4th – 18th at Port Moresby in Papua New Guinea.
+This year, The 2019 games will be held from July 7th – 20th in Apia, the capital of Samoa.
 In 2003, the games saw a full compliment of 32 different events.
 Whereas the normal field of countries competing in the games is 22, this year the competition will include New Zealand and Australia.
 The four sports the two countries will be competing in are sailing, Taekwondo, rugby sevens, and weightlifting.
-That said, there will be 48 events in 28 different sports contested this year.
+That said, there will be 48 events in 26 different sports contested this year.
 The viewership for these games is limited with only two channels offering coverage.
-However, you can watch the 2015 Pacific Games live online from anywhere with a VPN.
+However, you can watch the 2019 Pacific Games live online from anywhere with a VPN.

 Let’s have a look at the countries competing in the games.

 - Federated States of Micronesia